RAVE: Residual Vector Embedding for CLIP-Guided Backlit Image Enhancement: Experiments

-For the supervised setting, many of the least similar tokens have a meaning around "darkness": "silhouette", "dark", "shadow", etc., and absolute value of their cosine similarity to $v_{\text{residual}}$ is around $0.12-0.15$.
+In the case of paired data, many of the least similar tokens have a meaning around "darkness": "silhouette", "dark", "shadow", etc., and absolute value of their cosine similarity to $v_{\text{residual}}$ is around $0.12-0.15$.
 At the same time, most similar tokens do not share any meaningful semantics, and the absolute value of their cosine similarity to $v_{\text{residual}}$ is much smaller, being around $0.01-0.04$.
-This supports the hypothesis that $v_{\text{residual}}$ has a meaning of shifting from "dark", "shadowy" images to "normal" images, having average level of lightness. $v_{\text{residual}}$ does not carry any other semantic meaning, as it was calculated using paired dataset , where for each backlit image there is its well-lit analogue, and all the semantics present in the BAID dataset is cancelled as a result of subtraction of the mean well-lit and backlit vectors when constructing $v_{\text{residual}}$.
-On the other hand, for the unsupervised setting, we see that the least similar tokens have a meaning around "asian": "busan", "beijing", etc., and the most similar ones have a meaning around "nature": "wildlife", "southafrica", "countrylife", etc. Herein, an absolute value of cosine similarities for both sets of tokens if quite high, being around $0.08-0.12$.
-This reflects the bias in the datasets used in unsupervised setting.
+This supports the hypothesis that $v_{\text{residual}}$ has a meaning of shifting from "dark", "shadowy" images to "normal" images, having average level of lightness. $v_{\text{residual}}$ does not carry any other semantic meaning, as it was calculated using paired dataset, where for each backlit image there is its well-lit analogue, and all the semantics present in the BAID dataset is cancelled as a result of subtraction of the mean well-lit and backlit vectors when constructing $v_{\text{residual}}$.
+On the other hand, in the case of unpaired data, we see that the least similar tokens have a meaning around "asian": "busan", "beijing", etc., and the most similar ones have a meaning around "nature": "wildlife", "southafrica", "countrylife", etc. Herein, an absolute value of cosine similarities for both sets of tokens if quite high, being around $0.08-0.12$.
+This reflects the bias in the unpaired datasets.
 Indeed, in the BAID dataset there are mostly images of Chinese cities or people, while in DIV2K dataset there are many pictures of nature.
-Due to the bias, RAVE training in the unsupervised setting becomes less effective, making the enhancement model shift images not in an ideal direction in the CLIP latent space.
-Nevertheless, RAVE still shows good performance in unsupervised setting.
-Based on this analysis, $v_{\text{residual}}$ is effective in finding biases in the datasets and creating techniques of mitigating them.
+Due to the bias, RAVE training with unpaired data becomes less effective, making the enhancement model shift images not in an ideal direction in the CLIP latent space.
+Nevertheless, RAVE still shows good performance when trained with unpaired data.

+We also propose a simple modification for correcting the residual vector in the unpaired setting.
+We simply take $n$ most and least similar tokens to form an additional residual vector as follows: